hotelcurtains/CS284/notes/notes.md

   ![example of a UML diagram where a class inherits and implements an abstract method](image.png)
 - interfaces are denoted by putting `<<interface>>` on top of their name
+  - all regular type
   - any classes that inherit it point a dashed line with an unfilled arrow at it.
-  - also just repeat all of the interface's methods bc now they're concrete
+    - also just repeat all of the interface's methods in the derived class bc now they're concrete